Subtyping: Subsumption

 In terms of information specificity, a subtype is considered more specific than any one of its supertypes, because it holds at least as much information as each of them.
 This may increase the applicability, or relevance of the subtype (the number of situations where it can be accepted or introduced), as compared to its "more general" supertypes.
-The disadvantage of having this more detailed information is that it represents incorporated choices which reduce the prevalance of the subtype (the number of situations which are able to generate or produce it).
+The disadvantage of having this more detailed information is that it represents incorporated choices which reduce the prevalence of the subtype (the number of situations which are able to generate or produce it).

 In the context of subsumption, the type definitions can be expressed using Set-builder notation, which uses a predicate to define a set.
 Predicates can be defined over a domain (set of possible values) D. Predicates are partial functions that compare values to selection criteria.
 For example: "is an integer value greater than or equal to 100 and less than 200?".
 If a value matches the criteria then the function returns the value.
 If not, the value is not selected, and nothing is returned.
 (List comprehensions are a form of this pattern used in many programming languages.)

 If there are two predicates, $P_T$ which applies selection criteria for the type T, and $P_s$ which applies additional criteria for the type S, then sets for the two types can be defined:

 The predicate $\mathbf T = P_T$ is applied alongside $P_s$ as part of the compound predicate S defining S. The two predicates are conjoined, so both must be true for a value to be selected.
 The predicate $\mathbf S = \mathbf T \land P_s = P_T \land P_s$ subsumes the predicate T, so S <: T.

 For example: there is a subfamily of cat species called Felinae, which is part of the family Felidae.
 The genus Felis, to which the domestic cat species Felis catus belongs, is part of that subfamily.

 The conjunction of predicates has been expressed here through application of the second predicate over the domain of values conforming to the first predicate.
 Viewed as types, Felis <: Felinae <: Felidae.

 If T subsumes S (T :> S) then a procedure, function or expression given a value $s \in S$ as an operand (parameter value or term) will therefore be able to operate over that value as one of type T, because $s \in T$.
 In the example above, we could expect the function ofSubfamily to be applicable to values of all three types Felidae, Felinae and Felis.